 - An External Audit provides an outlook about the business from an external point of view which can help the management to understand the business as well as the business environment.

 - It provides a benchmark to the businesses and also assists the management in planning for the future.
-After comparing the past performance the management will be in a position to take better decisions.
+After comparing the past performance the management will be in a position to make better decisions.

 - There are many compliance requirements that need to be fulfilled by a business, and an external audit helps in ensuring compliance according to the jurisdiction mentioned.